ist363su/website/content/week/week05.md

 ---
-title: How the Web Works
+title: Sending Data with HTML
-excerpt: How data is really tranfered around the web, basic forms
+excerpt: How data is really transferred around the web, basic forms
 week: "05"
 ---